-What is Distributor Cap?
+What is Dieseling?

 The distributor cap contains the terminals that the spark plug wires plug into.
 When the distributor sends power to a spark plug, it goes to the cap first and then to the spark plug wire and to the spark plug.